cr0wnctf/cr0wnctf.github.io/_posts/2018-11-29-seccon_ghostkingdom.markdown

 Darn, this is a locked down version of ImageMagick that blocks the conversion _because it's evil_.
 NEVERTHELESS WHO DO THEY THINK WE ARE!?

 The final hurdle is bypassed by looking at the name of the cgi file, and the challenge name; `ghostMagick.cgi`, and `GhostKingdom`.
 This _very subtly_ hints at another Linux utility `ghostscript`.
-This is used to convert EPS files and PDF's and such.
-But more importantly than formalised document formats, it also suffers from being exploitable based on user input.
+This is used to convert EPS and PDF files and such.
+But more importantly than formalised document formats, it also suffers from being exploitable based on user input very similarly to ImageTragick.

-Now you might be thinking, "If Ghostscript only handles PDF's and EPS files, and we can only upload files ending in '.jpg'.
+Now you might be thinking, "If Ghostscript only handles PDFs and EPS files, and we can only upload files ending in '.jpg'.
 Wot U Gonna Do??".
 Well, turns out ImageMagick is a very helpful lass.
-For ImageMagick, _extensions are just suggestions_, it will attempt to work out what filetype to convert from by inspecting the first N bytes of an image!
+For in ImageMagick's eyes, _extensions are just suggestions_, it will attempt to work out what filetype to convert from by inspecting the first N bytes of an image!
 So using another, Ghostscript specific, payload:

 ```
 %!PS